Please note that we are currently updating the Careers section on our website.

 The Careers Education and Guidance Programme continues in Years 10 and 11 leading to the choice of subject options for the Sixth Form, further education, apprenticeships or employment at the end of Year 11.

-Collingwood College has a well-equipped Careers library, within the main library, where students can come to explore their future ideas.
-All students have access to information and resources on further education, apprenticeships and employment within the Careers Library.
-Additional Careers information can be accessed from the Careers Department's website via the College's portal.
+All students have access to information and resources on further education, apprenticeships and employment via the College's portal.

-Careers guidance is also available from our Information, Advice and Guidance Co-ordinator at Collingwood College, who is qualified to offer students impartial information, advice and guidance and can help each individual with the various choices they will need to make as they progress from Years 7 to 11 and onwards.
+Careers guidance is also available from our Information, Advice and Guidance Co-ordinator at Collingwood College, who is qualified to offer students impartial information, advice and guidance and can help each individual with the various choices they will need to make as they progress from Years 7 to 13 and onwards.
+Contact Mrs Clelland via email at email@example.com or call the College on 01276 457600.